hapostgres/pg_auto_failover/docs/quickstart.rst

      sudo systemctl start pgautofailover
    CMD

-This will remain running in the terminal, outputting logs.
 Next connect to node B and do the same process.
+We'll do both steps at once:

 .. code-block:: bash